 and what you will learn on the course.

 Studying international politics will equip you with a range of transferable skills that will enable you to follow the career you want after graduation.
 85% of our graduates are in employment or further study six months after graduating (Unistats).
 Regular career events for law students are offered by the University's award-wining 'Professional Development Centre' (PDC) and the Department avidly supports the professional development of our students.

 Our students pursue a wide variety of jobs after graduating.
 Some Brunel graduates such as John McDonnell MP, or former Labour party general secretary Baroness McDonagh, opt for careers in politics.
 Others have joined the Foreign and Commonwealth Office, the Home Office, the Civil Service, GCHQ and military intelligence.

 You can take a one-year, professional work placement as part of the four-year thick-sandwich course.
+By opting for a sandwich degree, you'll gain work experience to complement your academic studies in a way that is highly valued by employers.
 Past students have worked for the Home Office, the Treasury and the Houses of Parliament and for organisations such as Epolitix.com and Politics International.

 The positive impact of a sandwich placement on graduate employment outcomes across Brunel is considerable.
 Those who have done placements are also much more likely to be in employment for which their degree was a formal requirement or where they believe their degree gave them a competitive advantage in recruitment.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.